DIY Floral Garland Using Coffee Filters

 Use coffee to stain coffee filter crafts as an optional step.

-If you like a red and white Christmas table, you should see this tablescape.
+You should see this tablescape if you like a red and white Christmas table.

 The Finished DIY Floral Garland Using Coffee Filters